How do I know which database my article is from?

 How can I tell which database I am in or searching?

 The best way to determine the database source is to use the Publications link to track down the location of the journal.
-I know this isn't an ideal way, but it is the most accurate.
-Here are the instructions for doing this in case you aren't familiar with it:
+This is not the quickest way, but it is the most accurate.
+Here are the instructions for doing this:

 - In the University Library, click Publications.

-- Search for the name of your journal, magazine, newspaper, or other periodical.
+- Search for the name of the journal, magazine, newspaper, or other periodical.

-- Follow any link in the results that corresponds to the date range of your article.
+- Follow any link in the results that corresponds to the date range of the article.

 - Issues for publications are typically listed by date.
-Click on the date, volume, and/or issue to locate the specific article you’re looking for.
+Click on the date, volume, and/or issue to locate the specific article.

 If you need additional assistance with your research or have another question, please Ask Us!